Skip to content

 Assault has been defined as any act, and not a mere omission to act, by which a person intentionally or recklessly causes another to apprehend immediate and unlawful violence (R v Ireland [1998] 1 AC 147).
 Assault may or may not include physical contact, and physical contact need not necessarily be present to prove the offence of assault (The Queen v Phillips (1971) 45 ALJR 467).

-There are various types of assaults offences that you may be charged with.
+There are various types of assault offences that you may be charged with.
 The most common assault offences include:

 • Common assault